BroadbandForum/usp-test/01-messages-and-path-names.md

 ### Test Metrics

-1. The EUT sends a GetInstancesResp with two req\_path\_results elements containing a requested\_path of Device.LocalAgent.Controller. and Device.LocalAgent.MTP.
+1. The EUT sends a GetInstancesResp with two `req_path_results` elements containing a `requested_path` of 'Device.LocalAgent.Controller.' and 'Device.LocalAgent.MTP.'
-2. Both req\_path\_results and each having at least one cur\_insts element.
+2. Both `req_path_results` and each having at least one `cur_insts` element.

 ## *1.69 DELETED*